+Register now!
+Oil Spill Symposium on September 29.
 Save the Date!
-Oil Spill Symposium Webinar on September 29 and Brownfields Update Webinar on December 2.
-More information coming soon!
+Fall Meeting October 23 & 30, and Superfund/Brownfields Update Program on December 2.
 Be sure to check the Events Calendar for updates on all programs.

 The purpose of this Section shall be to bring together such members of the New York State Bar Association as are interested in environmental, land use, energy, health and safety and related issues and topics, to further the education of the legal community, the public and governmental and elected officials on legal, administrative and policy matters relating to such issues, to facilitate the making of public policy, and to provide networking opportunities between and among attorneys in private practice, government, corporations and consulting firms.